-- 1. As soon as you know you will be working outside the jurisdiction of a local covered under this Fund, call the Fund Office or your Business Agent for a Transfer Authorization Form. - 2.
+- As soon as you know you will be working outside the jurisdiction of a local covered under this Fund, call the Accounts Receivable Department at 708.579.6620 to request a Transfer Authorization Form. - 2.
 Complete the form and return it to the Fund Office.
 The Fund Office will check that the local you will be working in (Away Fund) has a reciprocity agreement with this Home Fund.
 If there is an agreement, a copy of your Transfer Authorization Form is sent to the Away Fund asking them to transfer your contributions to this Home Fund.
 If there is no agreement, you will be informed that your service under the away local will not count toward benefits with this Fund.